DevOps Blog

 Waterfall principles

-Waterfall is a classical SDLC methodology that follows logical progression of linear and sequential phases within the project lifecycle process.
+Waterfall is a classical SDLC methodology that follows the logical progression of linear and sequential phases within the project lifecycle process.
 Some of the key principles in Waterfall include:

 • Sequential structure.
 Typically includes phases such as Requirements, Design, Implementation, Verification, and Maintenance.